rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 * The Hooke and Jeeves :small_blue_diamond: Java implementation
 * The Hooke and Jeeves :small_blue_diamond: FORTRAN 77 implementation
 * The Hooke and Jeeves :small_blue_diamond: Fortran 95 implementation
+* The Hooke and Jeeves :small_blue_diamond: Objective-C 2.0 implementation

 ---